 They are very flexible and scalable, so will work with you no matter how large or small your enterprise is.
 Unknown or mystery outages or other issues will become a thing of the past thanks to Nagios.
 One of the best things about Nagios is the fact that Nagios Core is available for free, but of course, there are other offerings (such as Nagios XI) that will offer you more robust features for an increased price.

-Having a full and/or unified view of your infrastructure is incredibly important for making sure that your servers are optimized.
-This involves having things like server metrics, events databases and tools are brought together, which is exactly what Datadog offers their customers.
+Having a full and unified view of your infrastructure is incredibly important for making sure that your servers are optimized.
+This involves having things like server metrics, events databases and tools are brought together, which is precisely what Datadog offers their customers.

 Instrumental has a massive scale as over a million different data points can be processed every second, so they will surely be able to handle as much data or information about your server that you throw at it.
-This app is free for up to 500 metrics, and if you want more than that, it will cost you 10 cents a month for every extra metric.
+This app is free for up to 500 metrics, and if you want more than that, it will cost you 10 cents a month for every other parameter.